Summer House Santa Monica

 It truly is summer every day at Summer House, a tall order in a city where snow has been recorded eight out of the last twelve months.
-The space is whitewashed, dotted with dozens of twinkly glass lights, and covered by a beautiful retractable glass roof that lets in more light than we’ve ever seen in a restaurant.
-It’s a nice reprieve from the common “rustic yet modern” feel that most spots seem to have these days.
-And due to the Real Housewives of Beverly Hills feel, it attracts all the betches that Chicago has to offer.
-Sometimes it feels like they're trying a little too hard, like when they used to offer an actual beach ball on the menu for $7.95, but luckily that's been removed and overall the theme works.
+The space is bright, dotted with dozens of twinkly glass lights, and covered by a beautiful retractable glass roof that lets in more light than is legally allowed in a restaurant.
+Sometimes it feels like they’re trying a little too hard—there’s a “countdown till summer” on the wall, and they used to offer an actual beach ball on the menu for $7.95.
+But luckily that’s been removed, and overall the theme works.

-The feel permeates the menu.
+And this summery feel permeates the menu.
 Kale lemonade?
 Got it.
-Quinoa and veggie rice bowl?
+Ahi tuna and watermelon tartare?
 Got that too.
 Side of California grapefruit with your brunch?
-You betchya.
-Fortunately, the menu also has a nice smattering of fresh seafood, pastas, and proteins to satisfy people actually looking to eat.
-It’s a little bit unfocused (rarely can you order prime rib French dip, spicy tuna nigiri, and an enchilada within the same meal), but overall, the food is good.
+Yep.
+Plus, the menu also has a nice smattering of seafood, pastas, pizzas, and proteins.
+It’s a little bit unfocused (rarely can you order meatballs, salmon sashimi, and crispy fish tacos within the same meal), but overall, the food is good.

-It's ends up being pricey, which means you probably don't want to be a regular.
-But Summer House is a good option if you’re looking to soak in some Vitamin D and catch up with the ladies.
-Before you head over, keep in mind that it’s a See And Be Seen kind of place, so don’t let anyone catch you sneaking some oversized chewy chocolate chip sea salt cookies from the bakery case on your way out.
-Or fully commit to being face deep in cookies without shame, because those puppies alone are worth the trip.
+Summer House is a good option if you’re looking to soak in some Vitamin D and catch up with friends.
+Before you head over, keep in mind that this place gets busy, and you’ll probably want to make a reservations.
+But whatever you do, make sure you get some oversized chewy chocolate chip sea salt cookies from the bakery case.
+Those puppies alone are worth the trip.

 Brussels a la Lincoln Park with pancetta and balsamic.
 While they get an F for creativity, they get an A for execution.